DCC-EX/DCC-EX-Lib/README.md

+#### Note: This repository is a library.
+Please use CommandStation-DCC (https://github.com/DCC-EX/CommandStation-DCC) if you want to build the code for your device.

 # CommandStation Library
 Arduino library for controlling and powering devices on a two-wire bus.
-Based on DCC++ EX (https://github.com/DCC-EX/BaseStation-EX) for controlling model railroads, including trains and accessories, but has other uses including home automation.
-Special thanks to Gregg E. Bermann, who wrote the original DCC++ sketches.
+For controlling model railroads, including trains and accessories.

-To include this library in your platformIO project, add https://github.com/davidcutting42/CommandStation.git to ```lib_deps``` and add ```#include <CommandStation.h>``` to your ```main.cpp``` file.
-See the example for usage.